EDMdesigner/email-generator-docs/generator-settings/lineLength.md

 	}
 }
 ```
-note: If your ESP does not have a special recommedation to the length of lines, the default setting is a safe bet, didn't need to change.
+Note: If your ESP does not have a special recommedation to the length of lines, the default setting is a safe bet, didn't need to change.